nitya-balaji/customer-segmentation/README.md

 ### Cluster 3 — Low-Income Large Families

 **Cluster Description:**
-- Every customer is a parent (100%), with the largest average household size of any cluster (~3.44 people, ~1.76 children)
+- Every customer is a parent (100%), with the largest average household size of any cluster (3.44 people, 1.76 children)
-- Income (~$43K) is slightly higher than Cluster 1, but spend is nearly as low (~$132) given the financial demands of a large family
+- Income ($43K) is slightly higher than Cluster 1, but spend is nearly as low ($132) given the financial demands of a large family
-- Older demographic (~61 years) with very low engagement across promotions and deals
+- Older demographic (around 61 years) with very low engagement across promotions and deals

 **Recommended Approach:**
 - Bulk and multi-buy deals on staple items directly address both their volume needs and budget constraints